SrujanKumar-K/Blogpost/LazyScripter/README.md

 ![image](https://user-images.githubusercontent.com/71969773/167563465-cb0eda23-f84d-4824-a744-c94c295ebbca.png)

 2nd URL is also acting as a dropper and downloads payload using powershell cmdlet.
-The final payload has also similar stealilng capabilities as mentioned earlier.
+The final payload has also similar stealing capabilities as mentioned earlier.

 ![fin](https://user-images.githubusercontent.com/71969773/167567676-607aa8eb-2f0f-4868-9920-2813cb261a58.PNG)